All Commissions

 IOU

-Southern New Mexico including Las Cruces and Doña Ana County; dual jurisdiction with Texas PUC
+Southern New Mexico including Las Cruces and the Doña Ana County region, with service extending into west Texas

 New Mexico Gas Company (NMGC)